simonheimlicher/heimlicher.com/content/_index.md

 {{% lede-initial %}}What sets great organizations apart?
 The ability to focus, align and boldly move toward their goals.

 The operative words here are *focus* and *goals*.
 I have yet to see an organization whose leaders think that they lack goals or a strategy.
-What is rare, though, are organizations that achieve their goals and realize the benefits promised by their strategy. {{% /lede-initial %}}
+What is rare, though, are organizations that achieve their goals and realize the benefits promised by their strategy.
+To evaluate whether the promised impact has been achieved exceeds the capacity of most organizations, as their focus is already on the projects that have been launched by promising even more benefits.{{% /lede-initial %}}

-{{< panel page="/transformation/how-objectives-key-results-facilitate-transformation" float=right relativewidth=30 >}}
+{{< panel page="/transformation/how-objectives-key-results-facilitate-transformation" float=left relativewidth=30 >}}

 ### Achieving the benefits promised by strategy

 In the modern business landscape, strategic choices are crucial.
 Deciding, what to do is easy.
 What is hard is to decide, what *not* to do.

-I have seen first hand, how [OKRs facilitate strategic choices at all levels of the organization](transformation/how-objectives-key-results-facilitate-transformation) in full alignment with the organization's strategy.
+I have seen firsthand, how [OKRs facilitate strategic choices at all levels of the organization](transformation/how-objectives-key-results-facilitate-transformation) in full alignment with the organization's strategy.

 {{< /panel >}}